Strings of Mercy creates a healing environment for hospital and hospice patients and healthcare workers through Live Therapeutic Music

 LTM is an art form based on the science of sound.
 It is not entertainment or music therapy, but a non-pharmacologic intervention that helps suppress the "fight or flight response" that is often present in patients suffering from symptoms of pain, anxiety, agitation, respiratory distress, or terminal agitation.

-Recognizing the need to support our healthcare heroes, Strings of Mercy has developed therapeutic music programs designed to combat the stress and anxiety associated with working with COVID-19 patients.
-Live Therapeutic Music played at critical-care nursing stations provides a soothing work environment, and research now shows that these interventions are making a huge difference.
+In 2020, Strings of Mercy developed therapeutic music programs to help alleviate stress for our front-line healthcare workers, and we are proud to continue providing these services today.
+Live Therapeutic Music played at nursing stations helps provide a soothing work environment, and research now shows that these interventions are making a huge difference.

 CMP Max Eve provides live therapeutic music for nursing staff at their workstations each week